-Consistent with our strategy, we completed two acquisitions each in 2023 and in 2022.
+Consistent with our strategy, we completed two acquisitions each in 2024 and in 2023.
 The financial results of these acquisitions have been included since the respective date of each acquisition.
-Our 2023 acquisitions were within the Digital Imaging and Instrumentation segments, and both acquisitions in 2022 were part of the Digital Imaging segment.
-See Note 3 for additional information about our recent business acquisitions.
+Our 2024 and 2023 acquisitions were within the Digital Imaging and Instrumentation segments.
+See Note 3 for additional information about our 2024 and 2023 business acquisitions.
+Subsequent to the end of the year, we have completed two acquisitions.
+See Note 18 for additional information.